chriott/DeAMR/README.md

 ```

 2. Evaluate if the respective compound is lexicalized or not.
-It might be better to use intuition rather than fixed rules when a word combination is productive or nonproductive.
+It might be better to use intuition rather than fixed rules when a word combination is either productive or nonproductive.

 ```

-If Nonproductive intuition: use the lexicalized word as your annotation (without numbers).
+If word combination nonproductive: use the whole word as it is in your annotation (without numbers).

-Elif Productive intuition: Lift the semantic head up to the top node of the compound subgraph and try to find a fitting non-core role for the modifier component;
-if there is no adequate non-core role, use :mod.
+Elif word combination productive: Lift the semantic head up to the top node of the compound subgraph and try to find a fitting semantic role for the modifier component; if there is no adequate semantic role, use :mod.

 ```